Lotemn102/HebHTR/README.md

 **Returns**
   - Text decoded by the model from the image (string).

+*Example of usage of this function was given at "Quick Start" section.*

 ---------